Formula, Vol. 3: Singles

+Main singles

 "Sus Huellas" is the first single from the album.
 It was released on February 14, 2022, along with the music video.
-It peaked at number 10 on the Billboard Hot Latin Songs chart, and at number 1 on the Billboard Latin and Tropical Airplay charts.
+On the Billboard charts, it peaked at number 10 on the Hot Latin Songs chart, and at number 1 on the Latin and Tropical Airplay charts.
 On the Monitor Latino charts, peaked at number 1 on the Colombia and Puerto Rico General charts.
 On its Dominican Republic charts, it peaked at number 5 in the General chart and at number 1 on the Bachata chart.

-More songs were released as singles after the album's release.Three of them were released as separate singles on the same day.
-Five of them have music videos that were released on different dates.
-Three of these single are not bachata.

 "Sin Fin" is the second single and features American singer Justin Timberlake.
 It was released on the same day as the album along with the music video.
-It peaked at number 100 on the Billboard Hot 100, at 15 on the Hot Latin Songs chart, and at number 1 on both the Billboard Latin and Tropical Airplay charts.
-It also peaked at number 1 on the Monitor Latino's Puerto Rico chart.
+On the Billboard charts. it peaked at number 100 on the Billboard Hot 100, at 15 on the Hot Latin Songs chart, and at number 1 on both the Billboard Latin and Tropical Airplay charts.
+It also peaked at number 1 on the Monitor Latinos Puerto Rico chart.

 "El Pañuelo" is the third single and features Spaniard singer Rosalía.
 The music video was released the day after the album released on September 2, 2022.
-On the Billboard charts, it peaked at number 134 on the Billboard Global 200, at number 1 on at number 1 on both the Latin and Tropical Airplay chart, and at number 8 on the Spain Song chart.
-It also peaked at number 7 on Spain's PROMUSICAE chart and at number 1 on the Monitor Latino's Mexico chart.
+On the Billboard charts, the song peaked at number 134 on the Billboard Global 200, at number 1 on both the Latin and Tropical Airplay chart, and at number 8 on the Spain Song chart.
+It also peaked at number 7 on Spain's PROMUSICAE chart and at number 1 on the Monitor Latinos Mexico chart.

 "Bebo" is the fourth single.
 The music video was released on September 9, 2022.
-It peaked at 41 on the Hot Latin Songs chart and at number 16 on the Billboard Tropical Airplay chart.
+The song peaked at 41 on the Hot Latin Songs chart and at number 16 on the Billboard Tropical Airplay chart.

 "Me Extraño" is the fifth single and features Mexican singer Christian Nodal.
 It is the first non-bachata single of the album.
 The song is of the Regional Mexican genre.
 The music video was released on October 13, 2022.
-It peaked at number 46 on the Hot Latin Songs chart.
+The song peaked at number 46 on the Billboard Hot Latin Songs chart.

-"SIRI" is the sixth single and features Dominican singer Chris Lebron.
+"Siri" is the sixth single and features Dominican singer Chris Lebron.
 The music video was released on November 22, 2022.
-It peaked at number 18 on the Billboard Tropical Airplay chart.
-It also peaked at number 4 on the Monitor Latino's Dominican Republic chart.
+The song peaked at number 18 on the Billboard Tropical Airplay chart.
+It also peaked at number 4 on the Monitor Latinos Dominican Republic chart.